forestgrape/coronavirus/diagnosis_and_viral_load.md

 Key features of saliva based Covid diagnosis are:

 * Viral Load:
   * The viral load in saliva depends on the exact method and location of sampling (e.g. throat wash, coughing up sputum) and the time taken (e.g. the saliva flow is increased during eating and decreased at night).
 Overall the viral load is similar to the viral load in the nose with an agreement of about 90%.
-The results across studies and the collections methods they use ([Sampling Methods](#viral-load-for-different-saliva-sampling-methods)).
+The results vary across studies and the collections methods they use ([Sampling Methods](#viral-load-for-different-saliva-sampling-methods)).
   * The optimal [collection time](#saliva-collection-timing) is upon waking up and before eating.
 In this case the viral load and the detection rate is about 10% higher than in NPS specimens ([Upon Waking Saliva](#upon-waking-saliva))
   * The viral load decrease in saliva is a predictor for the pathogenesis [Silva et al](#summary-silva).
 * Handling:
-  * The load of SARS-CoV-2 RNA stays stable and is detectable in saliva after some days ([Matic et al](#summary-matic); [Ott et al](#summary-ott))) and with and without transport media (about half of the studies use some transport media).
+  * The load of SARS-CoV-2 RNA stays stable and is detectable in saliva after some days ([Matic et al](#summary-matic); [Ott et al](#summary-ott))) with and without virus transport media (about half of the studies use some transport media).
 * Suitability:
   * Saliva is simpler than NPS and suitable for self collection.
   * Pooled analysis [citation in work].